benmmurphy/java_sprockets/README.md

 - http://localhost:4000/assets/application.js
 - http://localhost:4000/assets/application.css

+# Statically Compiling Assets

+    ./compile.sh

+There is no magic to serve the statically compiled assets.
+Have a look at sinatra sprockets to see how to do this (https://github.com/thegorgon/sinatra-sprockets).

 #Info

 We use bundler install gems and package them up into a jar file in the lib directory.
 If you save the contents of this